sameer05515/microservices-playground/example-base-15/backend/README.md

 # Backend - Spring Boot Application

-A Spring Boot backend application with authentication and H2 database.
+A Spring Boot backend application with authentication and MySQL database.

 ## Prerequisites

 - Java 21 or higher
 - Maven 3.6+ (or use Maven wrapper)
+- MySQL 8.0+ installed and running on localhost

 ## Running the Application